Digesting It All!

-Abdominal pain can vary in its location, frequency and intensity with any kind of GI disorder.
+Abdominal pain can vary in its location, frequency, and intensity with any kind of GI disorder.
 What is important to know is that certain kinds of abdominal pain, such as that described for pancreatitis, may signal a serious problem.

-Diarrhea is the frequent passage of watery stools and is most often caused by intestinal irritation, incomplete digestion of food, use of certain drugs, food poisoning or food allergies.
+Diarrhea is the frequent passage of watery stools and is most often caused by intestinal irritation, incomplete digestion of food, use of certain drugs, food poisoning, or food allergies.

-Gas and/or bloating occur when there is excessive gas in the stomach and intestines (also called flatulence) and can be a sign of incomplete digestion.
-Three major sources of gas in the GI tract are gas swallowed from the air, gas formed by a chemical reaction of hydrochloric acid from the stomach and pancreatic secretions, and gases formed through bacterial fermentation in the colon.
+Gas and/or bloating occurs when there is excessive gas in the stomach and intestines (also called flatulence) and can be a sign of incomplete digestion.
+Three major sources of gas in the GI tract are gas swallowed from the air, a gas formed by a chemical reaction of hydrochloric acid from the stomach and pancreatic secretions, and gases formed through bacterial fermentation in the colon.
 Those who are lactose intolerant or overly sensitive to foods such as legumes and cruciferous vegetables may experience increased gas production.